Blingoose/vimple-vimrc-config/README.md

-# Update: Not maintained anymore 😢.
-Just use vscode, it's better.
+# Update: Not maintained anymore😢.
+Use vscode, it's better.

 # Vimple